mrArpanM/react-canvas-confetti/README.md

 - Copy & paste the codes you need from the `/components` directory.
 - Customize as per your requirement.
-- Then copy & paste from `/app/(confetti)` to you Root Layout or anywhere you feel right.
+- Then copy & paste from `/app/(confetti)` to your Root Layout or anywhere you feel right.
 - Code is 100% yours.